dombmann/Bachelor_Game/README.md

 ## Further Work

-Website/Repository where the game can be found as an extendable Unity Project.
+Repository where the game can be found as an Unity Project, which can be modified and extended.
-For now just contact me if you want to use this as a basis.
+For now just contact me if you want to get access to the unity project data.

+Part of the Thesis was turned into an Abstract to participate in the ISB 2021 Conference.
+The Abstract was accepted and given a poster presentation which will be held on 29.07.2021.
+Materials from this participation is found in the ISB Folder.